uktrade/licensing/tests/test_frontend/README.md

 # End-to-End tests
 We use playwright for end-to-end testing.
-To run the end-to-end tests for licensing, start the django server using the test config settings:\
+To run the end-to-end tests for licensing:\
-`pipenv run python django_app/manage.py runserver --settings=config.settings.test`

-To run end-to-end tests only:\
-`pipenv run pytest tests/test_frontend`\
+`invoke frontendtests`

 Currently, end-to-end test must be run as testfiles separately e.g. `pipenv run pytest tests/test_frontend/test_business/test_business_details` as there are some issues when they are run as a full test-suite.